Maa Mahagauri riding white bull with divine glow as devotees celebrate Navratri with prayers and dance

 The 8th Day of Navratri 2025 is dedicated to Maa Mahagauri, the goddess of purity, calmness, and divine strength.
 Dressed in serene white and riding a bull, she symbolizes balance, harmony, and spiritual awakening.
 Her name means “extremely fair,” and her story is one of penance, blessings, and transformation.
 After her intense tapasya to please Lord Shiva, she regained her radiant beauty, becoming the symbol of purity and kindness.

 On this day, devotees offer coconut as bhog, along with coconut-based sweets like barfi and ladoo.
 The coconut represents surrender, purity, and inner cleansing, reminding us to shed negativity and embrace peace.
-The Navratri colour of the day is white, signifying serenity and divine consciousness.
+The Navratri color of the day is white, signifying serenity and divine consciousness.
 Wearing white during puja and Garba is believed to invite her blessings of calmness and positivity.

 Maa Mahagauri’s worship removes fear, purifies the mind, and strengthens spiritual growth.
 Devotees also perform remedies like chanting her mantra, lighting ghee diyas, and donating white items to spread peace and attract divine grace.